cedricfrancoys/betterfinance-doc/user-manual.md

 Individual articles are accessible through URL following this canevas: http://www.betterfinance.eu/article/{title-of-the-article}

 ## Publications
 Publications are documents that are accessible through the **Publications** section.
+Each publication consists of the following fields:

 * Title: should be short enought to fit on 2 lines (approx. max 35 chars.);
 * Content: should not exceed 95 chars. (will be anchored with link);